tracel-ai/burn/README.md

 </summary>
 <br />

-As you can see in the previous video, a new terminal UI dashboard based on the [Ratatui](https://github.com/ratatui-org/ratatui) crate allows users to follow their training with ease without having to connect to any external application.
+As you can see in the previous video (click on the picture!), a new terminal UI dashboard based on the [Ratatui](https://github.com/ratatui-org/ratatui) crate allows users to follow their training with ease without having to connect to any external application.

 You can visualize your training and validation metrics updating in real-time and analyze the lifelong progression or recent history of any registered metrics using only the arrow keys.
 Break from the training loop without crashing, allowing potential checkpoints to be fully written or important pieces of code to complete without interruption 🛡